wso2/docs-is/en/docs/guides/login/log-into-salesforce-using-is.md

 4. Click **Next**.

-5. Enter the **issuer ID** as `https://saml.salesforce.com`.
+5. Enter the **Issuer ID** as `https://saml.salesforce.com`.

 6. Enter the **assertion consumer URL**.
-This can be obtained from the Salesforce end.
+This can be obtained from Salesforce.

-    !!! note "Obtaining the assertion URL from Salesforce"
+    !!! note "Obtaining the assertion consumer URL from Salesforce"
-        1. Navigate to **Identity -> Single Sign-On Settings** from the left hand side panel.
+        1. Navigate to **Identity > Single Sign-On Settings** from the left hand side panel.
         2. Click on the name of the SAML SSO component created.
         3. Note down the login URL.